NoraYUuu/tp/docs/UserGuide.md

 You can search and find tuition classes using keywords.

 Usage scenario:
-* You would like to locate all the Math classes in your list of tuition classes.
+* You would like to locate all the Physics classes in your list of tuition classes.

 Format: `findclass KEYWORD [KEYWORD]...`